docker-mailserver/docker-mailserver/docs/content/config/advanced/mail-getmail.md

 delivered_to = false
 ```

-If you want to use a different base config, mount a file to `/etc/getmailrc_general`.
-This file will replace the default "Common Options" base config above, that all `getmail-<ID>.cf` files will extend with their configs when used.
+If you want to use a different base config, place it in `docker-data/dms/config/getmail/getmailrc_general.cf`.
+This file will replace the default "Common Options" base config above, that all `<ID>.cf` files will extend with their configs when used.

 ??? example "IMAP Configuration"

     This example will: